Exclusive: Four women describe sexual misconduct by Rep. Eric Swalwell, including a former staffer who says he raped her

 ‘It just became a secret that I lived with’

-The former Swalwell staffer said she started interning for him in 2019 when she was 20 years old and fresh out of college.
+The former Swalwell staffer said she started interning for him in 2019 when she was 20 years old, before she graduated from college.
 At the time, Swalwell was a rising star in the Democratic party.
 A former prosecutor who had defeated a 40-year incumbent to win his suburban San Francisco Bay Area congressional seat, Swalwell made a name for himself as a member of the House Intelligence Committee and an outspoken opponent of President Donald Trump.

 In April 2019, Swalwell launched an underdog presidential bid, pitching himself as a generational change agent.
 Inspired by his focus on gun control, the woman moved to California to join Swalwell’s campaign as a junior staffer.
 “I just believed in what he had to offer so much,” she said.